connxio/docs/Adapters/Inbound/Sftp.md

 ## Retry

 Since CX reaches out and pick up files when using the Sftp inbound adapter, retry is handled by the CX framework.
 If a fault happens when the [polling interval](#polling-interval) hits, the integration will be marked for execution at the next interval, which is after 60 seconds.
 This means that even if you have the polling interval set to trigger hourly or event daily, CX will try to execute the configuration every minute util it succeeds.
-This does not happen if the message is already picked up however, since CX cant be sure the message is possible to requeue on the external system.
+This does not happen if the message is already picked up however, since CX cant be sure the message is possible to requeue on the external server.
 The message will be sent to catastrophic retry as described in the [Retry Page](/Retry.md) when fault happen after message pickup and deletion.

 It is worth noting that if a catastrophic failure should occur where we cant reach our internal failure system files may be added back to the Sftp server in an "Error" directory.
 If you see files in such a directory you can usually just put them back into the normal directory.
 If this keeps happening however, please check you logging provider or contact us directly.